yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/universe-issues.md

   ![Create support bundle](/images/yp/support-bundle-2.png)

-  For details about Core Files and YBA Metadata, see [Support bundle components](#support-bundle-components).
+  For information about the components, see [Support bundle components](#support-bundle-components).

 - Click **Create Bundle**.